-Tylosin B, EvoPure® is a highly purified form of tylosin B or desmycosin.
+Tylosin B, EvoPure® is a highly purified form of tylosin B (desmycosin).
 Tylosin B is a metabolite of tylosin A and forms in acidic media.

 Tylosin is a macrolide antibiotic that was originally isolated from Streptomyces fradiae by the Lilly Research Laboratories in 1961 from a soil sample collected in Thailand.
-Tylosin is a mixture of four macrolide antibiotics, the main component of the mixture (> 80%) is tylosin A; tylosin B (desmycosin), tylosin C (macrocin), and tylosin D (relomycin) may also be present.
-Tylosin has broad spectrum bacteriostatic activity against gram-positive bacteria and mycoplasma, but much less activity against most gram-negative bacteria and fungi.
+Tylosin is a mixture of four macrolide antibiotics of which the primary component (>80%) is Tylosin A. To a lesser degree, Tylosin B (desmycosin), Tylosin C (macrocin) and Tylosin D (relomycin) may also be present.
+Tylosin has broad-spectrum bacteriostatic activity against Gram-positive bacteria and mycoplasma, but much less activity against most Gram-negative bacteria and fungi.

 For more Tylosin products click here.

 |Application||Tylosin B, EvoPure® can be used as a reference standard and to study the individual effects of tylosin B.|

 |Mechanism of Action||Tylosin, like other Macrolide antibiotics, is a bacteriostatic compound that reversibly binds to the 23S rRNA in the 50S (L27 protein) ribosome subunit and inhibits mRNA-directed protein synthesis.
 Tylosin B was shown not to inhibit peptidyl transferase (Poulsen et al., 2000).|

 |Spectrum||Tylosin shows activity primarily against Gram-positive bacteria and species of the genus Mycoplasma.|